IceLab-X/FidelityFusion/FidelityFusion_Models/readme.md

 ### 5. CAR (Continue Autoregression)
-[ContinuAR: Continuous Autoregression For Infinite-Fidelity Fusion](https://openreview.net/pdf?id=wpfsnu5syT)
+[ContinuAR: Continuous Autoregression For Infinite-Fidelity Fusion](https://openreview.net/pdf?id=wpfsnu5syT) There are two types of implementation variations:
+CAR-Concat: The main proxy model is a concatenation of the low-fidelity model and the residual model
+CAR-OneKernel: only one large kernel matrix across different fidelity levels is created and inversed.

 ## two_fidelity_models
 This module contains the code for the two fidelity models used in our library.